Lewis Capaldi: 2019–2020: Divinely Uninspired to a Hellish Extent

 Capaldi was nominated for the Brit Critics' Choice Award at the 2019 Brit Awards, but lost to Sam Fender.
-At the end of March, Capaldi supported Picture This at their shows in Ireland.
+At the end of March, Capaldi supported the Irish band Picture This at their shows in Ireland.
 In April, the video game Days Gone that had featured his self-written song "Days Gone Quiet" in the end credits was released.
 The song received nominations from the Game Audio Network Guild Awards and the NAVGTR Awards.

-Over the summer of 2019, Capaldi performed at many festivals such as the Belsonic festival in Belfast, where he opened for The Killers, and the Glastonbury Festival.
+Over the summer of 2019, Capaldi performed at many festivals such as the Belsonic festival in Belfast, where he opened for the Killers, and the Glastonbury Festival.
 On 5 August, he performed songs from his album with the Manchester Camerata for a special Live Lounge Symphony concert in Croxteth, Liverpool.
 From 16 to 26 August, he supported Ed Sheeran at the end of his Divide world tour, playing four gigs with him in Ipswich and Leeds.
 Towards the end of the year, an extended edition of his debut album was released along with the single "Before You Go", which became his second UK Singles Chart-topper on 31 January 2020.

 Capaldi became the first artist to sell out an arena tour before the release of an album.
 The shows sold out in one second upon tickets becoming available, with Capaldi playing to over a quarter of a million people in March 2020.
 The initiative LiveLive [/lɪv/ /laɪv/] was launched to help fans have a more comfortable experience at his concerts.
 At the 2020 Brit Awards, Capaldi received three nominations, winning two awards.
 Two songs written by Capaldi were also released that year: Rita Ora's "How to Be Lonely" and Sigala's "Lasting Lover".

-2021–present: Broken by Desire to Be Heavenly Sent
+2021–2023: Broken by Desire to Be Heavenly Sent

 In March 2021 Capaldi announced that he postponed all his upcoming shows to work on his upcoming sophomore album.
-It was announced in June that a documentary about Capaldi's career had been made.
 He returned in the summer of 2022 to play his postponed shows, including his headlining slots at the TRNSMT Festival, the Latitude Festival, and the Isle of Wight Festival.

-The lead single for his second album "Forget Me" was released in September 2022 and it became his first song to debut at the top of the UK Singles Chart.
-His line of frozen pizzas called Big Sexy Pizza was also released that month.
-In October, Capaldi announced that his newest album is titled Broken by Desire to Be Heavenly Sent and that it will be released on 19 May 2023.
-He achieved his fourth number-one single when "Pointless" climbed to the top in January 2023.
+The lead single "Forget Me" from his second album, Broken by Desire to Be Heavenly Sent, was released in September 2022 and it became his first song to debut at the top of the UK Singles Chart.
+His frozen pizza range Big Sexy Pizza was also released later that month in the UK supermarkets Iceland and Tesco.

+Capaldi achieved his fourth number-one single when "Pointless" climbed to the top of the UK charts in January 2023.
+In April 2023, Capaldi achieved his fifth number-one song on the UK Singles Chart with "Wish You the Best".
+In May 2023, Capaldi was announced to be performing an intimate warm-up set in June before Reading and Leeds Festival where James Marriott would support, though Capaldi later cancelled the gig due to his poor mental health.